gar1t/erlang-patterns/METHODOLOGY.md

 Each pattern MUST define the following:

 - Name
-- Short summary of the pattern
+- Scope (see below)
-- Description of why the pattern is good
+- One line summary of the pattern
-- Description of where it should be used
+- Detailed description of the pattern including why the pattern is good and where it should be used

 A pattern MAY additionally define: